suave-ucsd/SuAVE-Documentation/SuAVE_General_Applications.md

 To learn how to...

-- Add a map to your SuAVE application: click [here](https://suave-ucsd.github.io/SuAVE-Documentation/Add_Map_SuAVE.html)
+- Add a static map to your SuAVE application: click [here](https://suave-ucsd.github.io/SuAVE-Documentation/Add_Map_SuAVE.html)

+<b><u>Utilizing SuAVE and QGIS</u></b>

+To learn how to...

+- Add an active map to your SuAVE application: click [here](https://docs.google.com/document/d/11svfo8De-zz79xaeXOxFRHfIdBaDX61O4ZmQPV7z8BQ/edit?pli=1)

 <b><u>Utilizing SuAVE and Jupyter</u></b>

 To learn how to...